 Newegg isn't the first place many people will go for their new Xbox Series X or S, which may mean you'll have more chance of getting your hands on a console if/when they do drop there.
 At the moment, it's all sold out, but it's worth checking back.

 B&H Photo offers to notify you when the latest Xbox becomes available, which will save you a lot of refreshing.
 It's another retailer that not everyone will associate with consoles, too, so you could be lucky.
-We don't expect a mountain of stock, though.
+We don't expect a lot of stock, though.

 As we've said, many of the above retailers may still be out of stock, as the new Xbox consoles has been popular, to say the least.
-But if you're completely committed to getting one of the new Xbox consoles, then there are at least some lovely Xbox accessories that you can get right now...
+But if you're completely committed to getting one of the new Xbox consoles, then there are at least some lovely Xbox and gaming accessories that you can get right now...

 Xbox Series X|S release: At a glance